Overview of Spain

 Spanish culture is highly impacted by Roman culture with a slight addition of local identity, which will differ depending on province.
 Roman Catholic Church always has had strong presence in Spain.
 Despite Spain is a western European country – Spain is one of the major Latin countries in Europe, with unique art, architecture and literature.

-Immigration and tourism in Latvia
+Immigration and tourism in Spain

 The diverse landscapes, geographic location, vibrant culture, popular coastlines, excellent infrastructure, historical legacy and climate of Spain have made its international tourist industry one of the largest in the world.
 In the last fifty years, international tourism in Spain has progressed to become the second largest in the world in terms of spending, worth about 11% of GDP (in 2016, Spain was visited by 75.3 billion tourists).